 Visit the main landmarks of the city.
 If you are around Prague Castle, take a stroll down to Mala Strana.
 Marvel at the fantastic and old facades combined with the cobblestoned streets.
 These old houses and the appearance of the streets will take you back to another time.
 Beautiful and visited by all tourists in Prague as it is one of the top things to do.
 Wander the alleys and explore every street where you will find unique and quaint little shops and some interesting objects you might want to buy.

-In Prague we offer you a comprehensive catalogue of approximately 4000 properties, with options of all kinds, thanks to our 24 local and international partners.
+In Prague we have a comprehensive catalogue of around 2300 properties, with options to suit everyone, thanks to our 13 local and international partners.